 The VPN also comes with multiple encryption protocols.
 It offers OpenVPN, IKEv2, PPTP, and more to users at all times.
-It also offers a DNS leak feature and ensures to not leak your IP to anyone at any cost.
+It also offers a DNS leak feature and ensures no DNS leaks when you are connected to the VPN.

 Learn about the key features of this provider more in our in-depth PIA review.

 - The best offer is available on its long-term plan (3 Years)